 ED 633.
-MEDIA DESIGN FOR INSTRUCTION \checkmark
+MEDIA DESIGN FOR INSTRUCTION $\sqrt{}$ THREE CREDITS

-This course will explore design and production of is designed to give specific and realistic examples of how different types of media and instructional technology can complement each other in the computer-age classroom.
-Emphasis will be given to the design and production of instructional materials using text, video, audio and computer-based and photographic formats for use in both distance learning and traditional classrooms instruction.
-Required for Instructional Technology Program and Ed.D. program/Educational Technology major.
+This course will explore design and production of instructional materials using text, video, audio and photographic formats for use in both distance learning and traditional classrooms instruction. .
+Required for Educational Technology specialization.

 ED 635.
-INTEGRATING TECHNOLOGY FOR DIVERSE LEARNERS \checkmark THREE CREDITS
+INTEGRATING TECHNOLOGY FOR DIVERSE LEARNERS $\sqrt{}$ THREE CREDITS

 The course will examine best practices for integrating technology into curricular planning and present models of instructional design for all learners.
-Required for Educational Technology major.
+Required for Educational Technology specialization.